cleanlab/cleanlab/README.md

 ## Automatically identify ~5k (of 50k) validation set label errors in ImageNet. [[link]](examples/finding_ImageNet_label_errors).
 ![Image depicting label errors in ImageNet validation set.](https://raw.githubusercontent.com/cgnorthcutt/cleanlab/master/img/imagenet_validation_label_errors_96_prune_by_noise_rate.jpg)
-Label errors in the 2012 ImageNet validation dataset identified automatically with confident learning using a pre-trained resnet18.
+Label errors in the 2012 ImageNet validation dataset identified automatically with cleanlab using a pre-trained resnet18.
 Displayed are the 96 least confident labels.
 We see that ImageNet contains numerous multi-label images, although it is used widely by the machine learning and vision communities as a single-label benchmark dataset.

 --->